maccam912/cleaner-upper-rs/README.md

 ## Features

 - Automatic detection and cleaning of common cache directories across Windows, macOS, and Linux
+- Recursive scanning and cleaning of directories named "cache" (case-insensitive)
 - Fast and efficient directory cleaning using parallel processing
 - Cross-platform compatibility
 - Safe cleanup with error handling and reporting